jan-student/my_repository/README.md

 # my_repository
 this is my repos.

-this I typed on my laptop.
+this I changed on my laptop

 This I changed on github.